 After pessimism with respect to the affirmation of religious tenets and metaphysical realities through the rational approach and considering it either futile or supplementary, the nexus of faith and reason is rejected in another way.
 It is argued that in religions generally, and in the scriptures of the monotheistic tradition of Judaism, Christianity, and Islam specially, the traditional rational and philosophic proofs of theism have not been used.
-It is further argued that many theologians and philosophers have demurred from presenting rational arguments for the existence of God, considering them useless and inconclusive, or even, as in the case of Paul Tillich, blasphemous and irreverent to the pious expediency.3 find the face of God."
-And the Divine existence as expressed by, "What!
-About God is there any doubt?" has been considered axiomatic and indubitable.
-According to the verse, "Is it not sufficient for thy Lord that He is a witness over all things," His existence has been described as more manifest than and antecedent to everything else.
+It is further argued that many theologians and philosophers have demurred from presenting rational arguments for the existence of God, considering them useless and inconclusive, or even, as in the case of Paul Tillich, blasphemous and irreverent to the pious expediency.
+[67]

+According to the verses of the Noble Qur'ān, the Divine visage is evident in every atom of existence.
+"And God's is the East and the West, therefore whithersoever ye turn ye find the face of God."^[68] And the Divine existence as expressed by, "What!
+About God is there any doubt?"^[69] has been considered axiomatic and indubitable.
+According to the verse, "Is it not sufficient for thy Lord that He is a witness over all things,"^[70] His existence has been described as more manifest than and antecedent to everything else.

 In response to this opinion one cannot help but to say that, indeed, it is not surprising that rationality has failed to prove a Deity who is an anthropomorphic body of light hidden in the unseen, or is like a griffin in a fairyland.